kuzzleio/documentation-old/src/guide/essentials/cli.md

 **Notes:**

-* the file may contain as many index and collection descriptions as necessary
+* The file can contain any number of index and collection configurations.
-* each collection description is an array containing data to load, following the [bulk:import API]({{ site_base_path }}api-documentation/controller-bulk/import/)
+* Each collection contains an array of data to load, just like the [bulk:import API]({{ site_base_path }}api-documentation/controller-bulk/import/).
-* Non-existing indexes or collections will throw errors
+* If an index or collection does not exist, the load will fail.
 * Fixtures are loaded sequentially, one index/collection pair at a time.
-If a failure occurs, Kuzzle immediately interrupts its starting sequence
+If a failure occurs, Kuzzle Backend immediately interrupts the sequence.

 **Example:**